Info-433-Spring-2023/project-1-lwong121/README.md

   - **Intro** – creates a short introduction to the website on the login page
 - About
   - **IntroSection** – creates a short introduction to the website for new users
-  - **InfoCards** – creates a section for all the cards containing information about the website’s features for users to learn about
+  - **InfoCards** – creates a section for all the InfoCard components containing information about the website’s features for users to learn about
-  - **InfoCard** – creates a single card on the page containing information on one of the website’s features
+  - **InfoCard** – creates a single card containing information on one of the website’s features
 - SignUp
   - **SignUpPage** – creates the signup page for the website
   - **SignUp** – creates the sign up section of the page where users can create a new account
 - Results
   - **Results** – creates a page displaying the search results from searching for either users or games
-  - **UserCards** – creates a page for the user search results containing a card for each user found
+  - **UserCards** – creates a page for the user search results containing a UserCard for each user found
   - **UserCard** – creates a single card to be used in the user search results, where each card contains information on a user of the website (includes name, image, and the games they have saved)
-  - **GameCards** – creates a page for the game search results containing a card for each game found
+  - **GameCards** – creates a page for the game search results containing a GameCard for each game found
   - **Genre** – creates the filters for game genre on the search page
   - **Pages** – creates the basic page layout for search results page that is used for the UserCards and GameCards components
 - GameList (it is essentially the homepage of the website)
   - **GameCards** – creates a section containing the game cards for all the games listed in the data provided to it (used to create the game cards in the GameList and Results modules)
   - **GameCard** – creates a single game card that contains an image of the game and can be clicked to open up the SelectedGamePage where users can get more information on the specific game
-  - **MyGames** – creates the section of the home page containing all the games that the user has saved
+  - **MyGames** – creates the section of the home page containing all the games that the user has saved, where each game will be represented in the form of GameCard components
-  - **Suggestions** – creates the section of the home page containing various game suggestions for the user to play next
+  - **Suggestions** – creates the section of the home page containing various game suggestions for the user to play next, where each game will be represented in the form of GameCard components
   - **StatBox** – creates the section of the home page displaying basic statistics on which games the user is planning on playing, is currently playing, and has stopped playing
 - Selected
   - **SelectedGamePage** – creates the page for a single game containing additional information on the game and reviews from other users
   - **GameInfo** – creates the section of the selected game page containing additional information on the game (e.g. description, genres, etc.)
 - ReviewsSection
   - **ReviewsSection** – creates the section of the selected game page containing the reviews of the game from other users and a section where the user can write their own review
-  - **ReviewForm** – creates the section where users can submit a review and rate the game
+  - **ReviewForm** – creates the section where users can submit a review and/or rate the game
   - **FormReviewStars** – creates the buttons that users use to rate the game in the form
-  - **GameReviewsSection** – creates a section for information on game reviews including all the reviews of the game and the average rating for the game
+  - **GameReviewsSection** – creates a section for information on game reviews including all of the previous reviews and ratings of the game and the average rating for the game
-  - **GameReviews** – creates a section for all the individual game review cards to be displayed
+  - **GameReviews** – creates a section for all the individual game Review cards to be displayed
   - **Review** – creates a single card containing information on a review (e.g. user who wrote the review, review, rating, etc.)
-  - **ReactionsSection** – creates the like button section of a review card
+  - **ReactionsSection** – creates the like buttons section of a review card
   - **ReviewHeader** – creates the header of a review card that includes information on the username, user profile image, rating, and time posted
   - **ReviewCardStars** – creates the review stars for a specific review card
 - Tags